 The call for proposals 2020 is now closed.
 Thank you for your submissions.
-The outcome of the evaluation will be communicated to applicants at the latest during January 2021.
+The next call of the SPI Technogrants will open in August 2021.

 About the SPI Technogrants